What is the most durable worktop for bathrooms?

 Accessories

 To make a bathroom stylish and homely, you’ll want to accessorise the space.
-You might prefer candles, reed diffusers or greenery.
-All stone surfaces are a wonderful foil to these kinds of accessories, giving you a relaxed spa feel to the space.
+You might prefer candles, reed diffusers, or greenery.
+All stone surfaces are a wonderful foil to these kinds of accessories, giving a relaxed spa feel to the space.
 We love the clarity of quartz when positioning those finishing touches to a bathroom design.

 Alternative Options